-• DON'T
+DON'T

-- Read through a handbook

-- Kill the engagement of the first day

-- Stop only at administration
+- Read through a handbook - Stop only at administration

-- Training and onboarding does not stop at the first day. - Employees should have an onboarding plan, covering their first weeks in the company, covering the period from when they are fresh joiners, to when they become subject matter experts in their job.
+Training and onboarding does not stop at the first day.

+• Employees should have an onboarding plan, covering their first weeks in the company, covering the period from when they are fresh joiners, to when they become subject matter experts in their job.

-- The process should feature touch points for feedback and eventually a probation confirmation meeting. - In the process employees should be made aware of their objectives, with clearly set out KPIs. - Feedback processes should be twoway and aimed at development and growth.
+- The process should feature touch points for feedback and eventually a probation confirmation meeting. - In the process employees should be made aware of their objectives, with clearly set out KPIs. - Feedback processes should be two way and aimed at development and growth.